Freetown: Freetown settlement and the Colony of Sierra Leone (1792–1808)

 In 1791, Thomas Peters, an African American who had served in the Black Pioneers, went to England to report the grievances of the black population in Nova Scotia.
 Some of these African Americans were ex-slaves who had escaped to the British forces who had been given their freedom and resettled there by the Crown after the American Revolution.
 Land grants and assistance in starting the settlements had been intermittent and slow.

 During his visit, Peters met with the directors of the Sierra Leone Company and learned of proposals for a new settlement at Sierra Leone.
 Despite the collapse of the 1787 colony, the directors were eager to recruit settlers to Sierra Leone.
 Lieutenant John Clarkson, RN, who was an abolitionist, was sent to Nova Scotia in British North America to register immigrants to take to Sierra Leone for a new settlement.

 Tired of the harsh weather and racial discrimination in Nova Scotia, more than 1,100 former American slaves chose to go to Sierra Leone.
-They sailed in 15 ships and arrived in St. George Bay between February 26 – March 9, 1792.
+They sailed in 15 ships and arrived in St. George Bay between 26 February – 9 March 1792.
 Sixty-four settlers died en route to Sierra Leone, and Lieutenant Clarkson was among those taken ill during the voyage.
 Upon reaching Sierra Leone, Clarkson and some of the Nova Scotian 'captains' "dispatched on shore to clear or make roadway for their landing".
 The Nova Scotians were to build Freetown on the former site of the first Granville Town, where jungle had taken over since its destruction in 1789.
 Its surviving Old Settlers had relocated to Fourah Bay in 1791.

 At Freetown, the women remained in the ships while the men worked to clear the land.
 Lt.
-Clarkson told the men to clear the land until they reached a large cotton tree.
+Clarkson told the men to clear the land until they reached a large cotton tree (Ceiba pentandra).
 After the work had been done and the land cleared, all the Nova Scotians, men and women, disembarked and marched towards the thick forest and to the cotton tree, and their preachers (all African Americans) began singing "Awake and Sing of Moses and the Lamb."